AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/data_structures.md

 ## `L1Actor`

-An entity on L1, specifying the address and the chainid for the entity.
+An entity on L1, specifying the address and the chainId for the entity.
 Used when specifying sender/recipient with an entity that is on L1.

 ```solidity title="DataStructures.sol"
   struct L1Actor {